Code-Institute-Submissions/mtopircean-project2/README.md

 Page designed in order to provide 404 customized message and experience.

 3. JAVA SCRIPT CONNECTED FEATURES:
-* POURPOSE/OBJECTIVE - all accessible from a single area:
+* POURPOSE/OBJECTIVE - all calculation features accessible from a single area:
     ![Alt text](/readme/other/buttons-area.jpg)
   * Calculate function:
       * Provides the user with a mathematical/calculated approach to their decision making process.
-      * If the required fields are not entered, user will be notified to do so when CALCULATE ANSWER is clicked.
+      * If the required fields are not entered, user will be notified to do so and then reclick CALCULATE ANSWER.
       ![Alt text](/readme/features/notification-data-not-entered.jpg)
-      * Based on the data provided, the user can calculate a minimum of two Options, third Option being optional, and in the case where not selected, when user generates the answer it will be prompted in the relevant modal that it is not taken into consideration as it has missing data.
+      * Based on the data provided, the user can calculate a minimum of two Options, third Option being optional, and in the case where not selected, when user generates the answer it will be prompted in the relevant modal that OPTION C it is not taken into consideration as it has missing data.

       3 options are selected with valid data entered:
       ![Alt text](/readme/features/calculate-feature-three-options.jpg)